Classifying spaces of infinity-sheaves: Weak Kan fibrations

 is surjective.
 By adjunction, this holds if and only if $|f|$ has the weak RLP with respect to $\kappa$.
 (Note that $|f|$, being a map between simplicial discrete spaces, is automatically a Reedy fibration between Reedy fibrant objects, and so a fibrant object in $\sSp^{[1]}$.) \end{proof}

-\begin{rem} The same proof, with $\kappa$ of the form $\Lambda^n_k \to \Delta^n$ and with $\pi(\kappa)$ replaced by the identity $\Delta^n \to \Delta^n$, shows that a Reedy fibration between Reedy fibrant simplicial spaces $f$ is a (trivial) Kan fibration if and only if $|f|$ is a (trivial) Kan fibration. \end{rem}
+\begin{remark} The same proof, with $\kappa$ of the form $\Lambda^n_k \to \Delta^n$ and with $\pi(\kappa)$ replaced by the identity $\Delta^n \to \Delta^n$, shows that a Reedy fibration between Reedy fibrant simplicial spaces $f$ is a (trivial) Kan fibration if and only if $|f|$ is a (trivial) Kan fibration. \end{remark}

 In order to prove that weak Kan fibrations are realizations fibrations, we will use the following criterion due to Rezk.